RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

  -n <value>, --name <value> : robot name (optional)
 ```

-The only required parameter is the `sawRobotIO1394` XML configuration file generated from the `.cal` file provided by Intuitive Surgical Inc and updated using the different calibration procedures in [wiki:/sawIntuitiveResearchKitTutorial/Calibration Calibrating and updating XML configuration files].
+The only required parameter is the `sawRobotIO1394` XML configuration file generated from the `.cal` file provided by Intuitive Surgical Inc and updated using the different calibration procedures in [Calibrating and updating XML configuration files](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Calibration).
 Assuming that you have set your path correctly and you are in the directory that contains your configuration file, you can start the program using something like:
 ```
 sawRobotIO1394QtConsole -c sawRobotIO1394-PSM1-12345.xml
 ```